 The SX-64 was a thing of beauty, as you can see by enlarging its image on the CBM Museum website (in German).
 We’ve reduced it significantly for use here.
 The attention to detail tells you Commodore really did intend the SX-64 as an executive machine.

-Trying to replace the VIC-20, Commodore introduced the Commodore 16 in 1984.
-It has just 16 KB of memory, used a 7501 or 8501 CPU, and was intended to compete with sub-$100 computers.
+Trying to replace the entry-level VIC-20, Commodore introduced the Commodore 16 in 1984.
+It had just 16 KB of memory, used a 7501 or 8501 CPU, and was intended to compete with sub-$100 computers.
 By the time the C-16 shipped, Timex Sinclair, Mattel, and Texas Instruments had left the home computer market.

 Visually, it was quite attractive with its dark grey case and VIC-20/C-64 styling.